bittnkr/uniq/README.md

   in = 0, out = 0
   mask = size-1

-  push(item) // send the item & return an id.
-  pop() // get the next item.
+  push(item) // send the item & return the id of the job pop() // get the next item.
 }
 ```